-Table 20 highlights those services, facilities and activities (out of a total list of 44 Council services, facilities and activities) where the current level of service as assessed by residents has not been satisfactory and where Council will need to increase its investment to improve service levels to better meet community expectations.
+Table 21 highlights those services, facilities and activities (out of a total list of 44 Council services, facilities and activities) where the current level of service as assessed by residents has not been satisfactory and where Council will need to increase its investment to improve service levels to better meet community expectations.

-The services, facilities and activities numbered in red are primarily about community assets and they mirror the priorities identified by residents outlined above in Section 6.6.
+The services, facilities and activities highlighted in orange, are primarily about community assets and they mirror the priorities identified by residents outlined above in Section 6.6.
 The remaining entries relate to activities where the investment required is not primarily about building and maintaining assets but providing additional human and financial resources to promote and advocate for the Hawkesbury or to support the community and volunteer groups to look after the Hawkesbury's heritage, waterways, its future and its residents.

-Council has commenced taking steps to reconfigure existing staffing and financial resources to deliver on these priorities, including the allocation of some additional resources in the 2017/18 budget.
+Council has commenced taking steps to reconfigure existing staffing and financial resources to deliver on these priorities, including the allocation of some additional resources in the 2017/2018 budget.
 These additional resources, which were funded through the reallocation of existing budgets and through efficiency savings and cost reductions across Council, included:

-- Digital Media and Community Engagement (\$128K) - Additional resources to augment land use planning functions (\$128K) - Additional resources to augment local compliance functions (\$50K) - Strategic Asset Management Resources (\$50K) - Traffic Studies (\$100k) - Heritage Conservation Studies (\$95K).
+- digital media and community engagement (\$128K) - additional resources to augment land use planning functions (\$128K) - additional resources to augment local compliance functions (\$50K) - strategic asset management resources (\$50K) - traffic studies (\$100K) - heritage conservation studies (\$95K).